Intangible-pg18/Cpp-Deep-Dive/README.md

 Types of polymorphism-: https://media.geeksforgeeks.org/wp-content/uploads/20200703160531/Polymorphism-in-CPP.png

 ---
+* Binding-: refers to the process of converting identifiers (such as variable and function names) into addresses.
+Binding is done for each variable and functions.
+For functions, it means that matching the call with the right function definition by the compiler.
+It takes place either at compile time or at runtime.
+* Early Binding (compile-time time polymorphism or static binding) As the name indicates, compiler (or linker) directly associate an address to the function call.
+It replaces the call with a machine language instruction that tells the mainframe to leap to the address of the function.
+By default early binding happens in C++.
 1. Operator Overloading-:
 Note-: 1.
 Most overloaded operators may be defined as ordinary non-member functions or as class member functions.
 Box operator+(const Box&);
        In case we define above function as non-member function of a class then we would have to pass two arguments for each operand as Box operator+(const Box&, const